music

 Beyond the videos, the broader promotional strategy around Ava Max has been consistently puzzling.
 Album rollouts that feel disjointed.
 Single choices that do not always highlight her strongest material.
 Social media presence that oscillates between overproduced and undercooked.
 A general sense that the team around her does not fully understand what they have.

 What they have is a pop star.
 A real one.
 Not a singer-songwriter who can do pop when needed, not a social media personality who also makes music, but a genuine pop star with the voice, the songs, and the instinct for the genre.
 This should be obvious to anyone involved in her career.
-And yet the packaging consistently fails to communicate it.
+The packaging consistently fails to communicate it.

 The result is that Ava Max occupies a strange cultural position.
 Her songs are everywhere.
 They perform well on streaming platforms.
 They chart.
 They get stuck in people's heads.
 But she is not treated as an A-list pop artist by the industry or the public, and the gap between her musical output and her cultural positioning is almost entirely a failure of visual and promotional strategy.